pc559/thesis/thesis_plan.md

     - Further SF constraints
         - (Depending on what gets done)
     - Multi-field
-        - Specific goals
+        - Specific models, parameter goals.
-        - Notes on implementation
+        - Notes on implementation.
     - Factor basis to assess limits
         - (Unless this is already done)
         - Map shape space?